Particular/docs.particular.net/samples/custom-transport/sample.md

 snippet: MessageAHandler

-#### Endpoint1 Handles the reply
+#### Endpoint1 handles the reply

 `Endpoint1` then handles that reply.

 snippet: MessageBHandler

-## Running the Sample
+## Running the sample

 Start the sample with both `Endpoint1` and `Endpoint2` as startup projects.
-This will Force both endpoints to create their underlying file system queues.
+This will force both endpoints to create their underlying file system queues.

 Now start `Endpoint1`.
 Notice it will send a message at startup.